 - Make sure they have good short locates

-- Sell the ask/bid or place limit order to create negative short position
+- Sell the ask/bid or place a limit order to create a negative short position

-- Buy the ask/bid or place limit order and cover your position
+- Buy the ask/bid or place a limit order and cover your position

-What if I told you there’s another way instead of straight out buying and selling?
+What if I told you there’s another way instead of buying and selling?
 What if I told you that you could borrow a stock?
 Yes, I mean borrow.
-Like borrow and give back.
+Like borrowing and giving back.

-Pro investors have learned how to borrow a stock, make money and then return with a small fee on top.
-Today, I’m going to show you how you can do what the pros do.
-Remember, the trading arena is open to everyone, not just the pros.
+Pro investors have learned how to borrow a stock, make money and then return with a small fee.
+Today, I will show you how you can do what the pros do.
+But remember, the trading arena is open to everyone, not just the pros.

-All of which sounds risky to me, which, is why borrowing might be the safer bet.
+All of this sounds risky to me, which is why borrowing might be the safer bet.
 Our trading service goes both long and short with stocks and options.
 It gives you different ways to trade the market.

 You Want Prices to Fall

 People invest in stocks with the hope of making money.
-Their goal is to ride the profit train on the tails of a company’s positive news and soaring profits.
+They aim to ride the profit train on the tails of a company’s positive news and soaring profits.

-But, did you know there’s a whole other class of traders out there, called short sellers, who do just the opposite.
+But did you know there’s a whole other class of traders, called short sellers, who do the opposite?
 The complete opposite.

-Short sellers are on the lookout for companies that are tanking due to negative news; think news stories about people dying due to using the companies product.
+Short sellers are looking for companies that are tanking due to negative news; think news stories about people dying due to using the company’s product.

 Stock trading is great when you have strategies to make money in any market.
-However, you need to make sure you’re safe with it.
+First, however, you must ensure you’re safe with it.

 Reviewing What Does Borrowing a Stock Mean?

 You’ve done your research and want to take a short position.
-People dying typically will hurt the share price.
+But, unfortunately, people dying typically will hurt the share price.
 So, you go to your broker and borrow the shares.

-You have no idea where the shares come from or to whom they belong but that doesn’t matter.
-They may be coming out of another trader’s margin account, out of the shares being held in the broker’s inventory, or even from another brokerage firm.
+You have no idea where the shares come from or to whom they belong, but that doesn’t matter.
+They may come from another trader’s margin account, out of the shares held in the broker’s inventory, or even from another brokerage firm.

-Keep in mind, once you place the order, the broker is the party doing the lending.
+Remember that the broker is the lending party once you place the order.
 The individual investor is not doing the lending.

 In other words, the broker assumes any benefits along with any risk.
-Make sure to take our online trading courses to learn how to borrow a stock.
+Take our online trading courses to learn how to borrow a stock.

 Money.
 It always boils down to money.
 And that’s what your broker will get.
-Firstly in the form of interest from lending the shares and secondly, in the way of commission paid by you to use their service.
+Firstly in the form of interest from lending the shares and secondly in the commission paid by you to use their service.

-And why would you have to pay commission?
+And why would you have to pay a commission?
 Because they are taking on the (your) risk.
-Think about it like this; what if you as the short seller filed for bankruptcy and can’t return the shares you borrowed?
+Think about it like this; what if you, as the short seller, filed for bankruptcy and can’t return the shares you borrowed?